 Does Blue Light Affect Sleep?

 Near-infrared and red light wavelengths have been removed with new and improved LED technology.
+According to LED Light Ideas, LED lighting products are up to 90% more efficient than incandescent light bulbs.
 The point was to increase efficiency, but it has come at a cost, mainly to our sleep.
 Human beings have adapted to being exposed to blue and red wavelengths together as they are in sunlight, and only during the day.